valtimo-platform/valtimo-documentation/using-valtimo/document/link-process-and-case.md

 # How to link a process to a case

-Before a [process can be started](start-case.md), the process hase to be linked to a case first.
+Before a [process can be started](start-case.md), the process has to be linked to a case first.
 This page describes how a process can be linked to a case.

 ### Prerequisites